Back Pain

 On This Page

-The back is a complex structure that provides support for the skull, ribcage, arms, pelvis, and legs.
-It consists of the spine, muscles, tendons, ligaments, and fascia.
+The back is a complex structure that supports the skull, ribcage, arms, pelvis, and legs.
+It is made up of the spine, muscles, tendons, ligaments, and fascia, all working together to provide stability and movement.

-The spine is made up of 33 bones called vertebrae which are stacked together to form a loose ‘S’-shaped column.
-Each vertebra is separated by an intervertebral disc which acts as a shock absorber and allows the spine to move flexibly.
-Vertebrae are also joined by pairs of small facet joints which allow each vertebrae to move relative to each other.
-These vertebrae, discs and joints are held together by a mesh of connective tissue and ligaments.
+The spine consists of 33 bones called vertebrae, stacked to form a gentle ‘S’-shaped column.
+Between each vertebra is an intervertebral disc, which acts as a shock absorber and allows the spine to move flexibly.

 Common causes of back pain